flexera-public/policy_templates/cost/aws/reserved_instances/recommendations/README.md

 This policy has the following input parameters required when launching the policy.

 - *Look Back Period* - Number of days of prior usage to analyze
-- *Service* - AWS Service for which to scan for RI Recommendations
+- *Service* - AWS Service for which to scan for RI Recommendations.
+Select All to include all services in a single incident.
 - *EC2 Specification* - EC2 RI type.
 Note: this parameter will be ignored if the Service parameter is not \"Elastic Compute Cloud (EC2)\"
 - *RI Term* - Length of RI term
 - *Payment Option* - RI purchase option.
 Leave blank to include all RI purchase options